Albie Pearson: Personal life and later years

 Pearson became an ordained minister in 1972.
 Even before that, he had taught Sunday school at Baptist churches.
 "I'm a firm believer in the Bible and the Ten Commandments," he told Gilbert Rogin of Sports Illustrated.
-He and his wife had moved to Riverside in 1963.
+He and his wife had moved to Riverside in 1960.
 Later that decade, he started a Riverside youth foundation which focused on helping children stay off drugs.
 He has founded a non-profit organization providing training for pastors and ministers and set up churches and orphanages in Ecuador and Zambia.
 "When you see a life changed, it's worth everything compared to getting a base hit or winning a game," he says.
 The Pearsons moved to Garden Valley, Texas, in 1987 so Albie could minister to musicians in the area.
 From 1988 through 1989, he served as the pastor of Community Christian Fellowship in Lindale, Texas, before moving back to California.
 In 2004, Albie and his wife became the pastors of Thousand Palms Community Church, which they later renamed Desert Christian Community Church, in Thousand Palms, California.

 In 1997, Pearson and his wife sold their home to found Father's Heart Ranch in Desert Hot Springs, California, an 11 acre home for abused, neglected and abandoned 6- to 12-year-old boys.
 The ranch includes a Pop Warner football team and a Little League baseball team.
 "It's interesting and amazing how they respond to love," Pearson said of the boys at Father's Heart Ranch.
 "We found that to be a key.
 When they find out that they are not just something to kick and hit, but that they have a purpose, a God who really loves them, they begin to respond in a dramatic way.
 They are little miracles."
 In 2011, the Orange County Register noted that the Pearsons' Father's Heart International foundation was providing food to about 4,000 Zambian children each week whose parents had died of AIDS.

-Pearson died in La Quinta, California, on February 21, 2023, at age 88.
+Pearson died in Bentonville, Arkansas, on February 21, 2023, at age 88.